OpenMined/Bootcamps/Beta-Bootcamp/README.md

 <h1 id=#about-the-bootcamp>About the Bootcamp</h1>

-The Beta bootcamp is the first bootcamp of the Learning Team.
+The Beta Bootcamp is the first bootcamp of the Learning Team.
 It has a cohort size of 15 that were selected from a pool of very strong applicants.

 The bootcamp will serve as a stepping stone for the Learning Team towards bootcamps with much larger cohort size and new courses / content.

-## Schedule
+<h2 id='schedule'>Schedule</h2>

 The bootcamp will last approximately 4 weeks.
 Participants who wish to work on the capstone project will work ~2 more weeks after the end of the bootcamp.